mediar-ai/screenpipe/README.md

 Turn your screen into actions (using LLMs).
 Inspired by `adept.ai`, `rewind.ai`, `Apple Shortcut`.
 Rust + WASM.

+screenpipe is a library that allows you to gather all your life context and connect it to LLMs easily for:
+- search (e.g. go beyond your limited human memory)
+- automation (such as making actions on the web while you work)
+- etc.

 ## Screen to action using LLMs
 Here's an example of server-side code written in TypeScript that takes the streamed data from ScreenPipe and uses a Large Language Model like OpenAI's to process text and images for analyzing sales conversations: